Your cookie preferences

 Mobile phone roaming

-Some networks offer inclusive roaming in countries outside the EU, while others don't.
-What's more, if you're canny and choose your network wisely you can even get inclusive roaming in destinations much farther afield.
+Wrong.
+Some networks offer inclusive roaming in countries outside the EU.
+While others don't.
+What's more, if you're canny and choose your network wisely you can even get inclusive roaming in destinations much further afield.

 Below we take a look at each network in turn to see what's on offer.